o3de/o3de.org/content/docs/user-guide/features/components/reference/_index.md

 title: Component reference
 ---

 Components add functionality to entities.
-An entity may contain any number or combination of components.
+An entity can contain any number or combination of components.
 Some components only allow one instance per entity.
 Some components depend on other components to function.

-The components below are grouped by type as they appear in the O3DE Editor.
 Components are provided by Gems.
-To make a component available in O3DE editor, you must add the Gem that provides it, and configure and build your project.
-Though components may belong to the same type, they might not be provided by the same Gem.
+To make a component available in the O3DE editor, you must add the Gem that provides it, and configure and build your project.
+Though components might belong to the same type, they might not be provided by the same Gem.
 Each component lists the Gem that provides it on its reference page.

+The components below are grouped by type as they appear in the Open 3D Engine (O3DE) editor.

 ## Component type groups ##